vrde/notes/docker-compose-playground/README.md

 To run the service, type:
 ```
-docker-compose run --rm ncserver
+docker-compose up ncserver
 ```

-OK, time to connect to our webscale™ `nc` server from our host.
+OK, time to connect to our webscale™ `nc` server.
+We will do it from our host.
 The difference from the previous scenario is that in this case Docker Compose creates an **ad hoc virtual network** for the **services** listed in `docker-compose.yml`.
 Using some of the commands I showed before, we can start understanding how this thing works.
 First, let's check the IP address of the newly launched `ncserver`.
 Note that the name of the container depends on the directory where the configuration file is:
 ```
 $ docker ps
 CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS                  PORTS               NAMES